Wil0/translations_api/README.md

 Translations will highlight the terms selected to be translated.

 Example:
-Given an user provides the English sentence "This is a cup for you", where "cup" is the word to be translated to Spanish, the user will receive back "This is a <HIGHLIGHT>cup</HIGHLIGHT> for you"
+Given an user provides the English sentence `"This is a cup for you"`, where `"cup"` is the word to be translated to Spanish, the user will receive back `"This is a <HIGHLIGHT>cup</HIGHLIGHT> for you"`

 ## Running the application with Docker